 Motherhood was my next adventure, one of the most demanding and most rewarding learning experiences to date.
-And this is being the ultimate teacher.
+This is being the ultimate teacher.

-My family had the once in a lifetime opportunity to go sailing, so we sold everything and took off from California, ending up in Trinidad and Tobago in the West Indies.
+My family had the once in a lifetime opportunity to go sailing, so we sold everything and took off from California in 1998, ending up 18 months later in Trinidad and Tobago in the West Indies where we settled down.
 It was there I used my skills in counseling to become the International School elementary guidance counselor.
-During that time I also became a parent trainer and helped hundreds and hundreds of families.
+During that time, I also became a parent trainer and helped hundreds and hundreds of families.
 Knowing I have made a positive difference in another country has been the most humbling and gratifying life experience possible.
 Others are now continuing that work with families.

 After being an expat for 10 years, we returned to the US in 2009.
-I saw art quilts for the first time, and I instantly knew I had found my future.
-It is now time to return to my roots as an artist.
+I saw art quilts for the first time, and instantly knew I had found my future.
+It is the perfect melding of both my drawing and painting skills and sewing.
+It was now time to return to my roots as an artist.
+This is what I wake up to do each day.
 We never know what life chapters are yet to be.
 I am fortunate to have the support of a great husband in this next chapter.

 See the list of associations I belong to.